rwd/OmekaEuropeanaPlugin/README.md

 # Europeana plugin for Omeka

-This plugin provides a means to search the Europeana REST API from with Omeka and display the results with links to the full record on Europeana's website.
+This plugin provides a means to search the Europeana REST API from within Omeka and display the results with links to the full record on Europeana's website.

 ## Requirements